wpengine/hwptoolkit/plugins/wpgraphql-logging/readme.txt

 License: GPL-2.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 WPGraphQL Logging plugin provides observability and visibility into the GraphQL request and event lifecycle.
-This capability gives users the understandability needed to quickly identify and resolve performance issues and bottlenecks within their headless WordPress application.
+This allows users to quickly identify and resolve performance issues and bottlenecks within their headless WordPress application.

 == Description ==